 Feel the heat with this dry buffalo spice mix!
-It’s customizable to your tastes and is great on chicken, vegetables, eggs, and more!
+This buffalo seasoning is customizable to your tastes and is great as a rub on chicken and meat, sprinkled on vegetables or eggs, and more!

-Basically, gimme all the wing sauce.
-It’s got some heat to it, it’s a kitchen staple, and a little goes a long way.
-Just like this dry spice blend!
-It’s a mix of spices you probably have hanging around your kitchen cabinets, and is zippy like its inspiration.
+It’s got some heat to it, it’s a kitchen staple, and a little goes a long way — just like this dry spice blend.
+This buffalo seasoning is a mix of spices you probably have hanging around your kitchen cabinets, and is full of zip just like its inspiration.

 I also add it to everything. 🙂

-The real heat here comes from the cayenne pepper.
-This spice blend definitely is spicy, but it wasn’t too overpowering for our taste buds.
-Of course spiciness is all relative, so you might try it and have to dunk your head under a faucet, or you may call me a wimp.
-This heat builds a little bit, so after a few bites of seasoned food, you’ll probably want to take a drink or two of water.
+This heat builds a little bit, especially when sprinkled over already-cooked food (versus being used as a rub), so after a few bites, you might want to take a drink or two of water.
 It won’t stop you from enjoying the rest of your food as the spice levels off, but you’ll notice that oof/spicy/mouth-is-tingling feeling sticks around with you for a few minutes after you’re done.
-That kind of spicy (I hope that helps?).
+That kind of spicy (if that’s helpful?).

 - 2 tsp chili powder